pactsafe/pactsafe-android-sdk/README.md

 *Note that the `debug` and `testData` flags are defaulted to `false`.

 ### Debug Mode
 Something not quite working the way you expect or you need additional information as to what might not be working?
 No problem.
-Simply enable the `debugMode` property on `PSApp.shared`.
+Setting the `debug` flag to true will display additional information.

 ### Test Mode
 Optionally, set `testMode` to true as you are testing your implementation.
 This allows you to delete test data in your PactSafe site.

-Note: Don't forget to remove this line before you are finished!
+Note: Don't forget to turn `testMode` off before you are finished!

 ### Data Types